Integrative Massage/Manual Therapy: (LMT license # 019894)

-- Integrative Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body to balance the nervous system for optimum health and vitality.
+- Craniosacral Therapy (CST) is a gentle form of manual (hands - on) therapy based on the osteopathic philosophy that uses light-touch to release tensions deep in the body to balance the nervous system for optimum health and vitality.
 CST enhances the function of the central nervous system and is an effective treatment for numerous medical problems associated with stress, trauma, and physical pain.
-CST is typically performed with the client completely clothed.
+CST works with the structure, fluids, and energy of the body and is typically performed with the client completely clothed.
 Walter is certified in both Upledger (functional) and Biodynamic Craniosacral Therapy.
 He uses an integrative full spectrum approach to address the needs of each client.
 Learn more

 - Myofascial Release (MFR) is a holistic form of bodywork that targets and releases muscular and connective tissue (fascia) restrictions to restore motion, and improve function.
 Fascial restrictions can be caused by physical trauma, postural imbalances, repetitive stress, injuries, surgery, emotional stress, or other factors.
 MFR utilizes a wide range of pressures, ranging from deeper pressure to more subtle work.
 MFR can be done over the cloths or on the skin and integrates well with craniosacral therapy.